Corporate Volunteering with No Time Commitment: Funding Soft Skills Community Workshops

 The impact we see every day

-One participant, recently moved into transitional housing after leaving an abusive relationship, told us: “I’d forgotten what it felt like to say what I needed and not be scared.
+One participant, who recently moved into transitional housing after leaving an abusive relationship, told us: “I had forgotten what it felt like to say what I needed and not be scared.
 Your workshop reminded me I still have a voice.”

-A young man with autism, disengaged from school and unable to find a job, shared after a session: “No one’s ever shown me how to read what people mean—not just words.
+A young man with autism, disengaged from school and unable to find a job, shared after a session: “No one’s ever shown me how to read what people mean, not just words.
 That changed a lot for me.”

 Are you a not-for-profit seeking soft skills workshops for your clients?